emc-openstack/freeware-eula/Freeware_EULA_20131217_modified.md

 1.1	“Equipment” means the Customer owned EMC branded- i) storage devices, ii) systems, or iii) central processing units that the Software was designed to run on or with.

 1.2	“Software” means the free EMC Software (in binary or source form) made available for download by Customer from a designated web site.

 2.0	PURPOSE AND SCOPE

 2.1	The Software shall be used in accordance with EMC’s instructions and documentation.
 The Software is available from EMC to Customer at no charge, but only after Customer agrees to the license terms as contained in this Agreement.

 2.2	Under this Agreement, Customer may use the Software on the related Equipment it owns.

 3.0	LICENSE TERMS

 3.1	License Grant.
-EMC grants Customer a license to reproduce, prepare derivative works of, publically display, publically perform, sublicense, and distribute the Software on the Equipment commencing on download for as long as Customer complies with this Agreement.
+EMC grants Customer a license to reproduce, prepare derivative works of, publically display, publically perform, sublicense, and distribute the Software commencing on download for as long as Customer complies with this Agreement.
 The foregoing licenses shall be non-exclusive, non-transferable, and subject to the restriction that the Software be used solely on or in connection with the Equipment for which it was licensed.
 EMC may terminate licenses, without liability, if Customer breaches this Agreement and fails to cure within thirty (30) days after receipt of EMC’s written notice thereof.
 Upon termination, Customer shall cease all use and return or certify destruction of Software (including copies) to EMC.

 3.2	Software is Licensed Only.
 No title to, or ownership of, the Software is transferred to Customer.
 Customer shall reproduce and include copyright and other proprietary notices on and in any copies, including but not limited to partial, physical or electronic copies, of the Software.